The Last Shadow Puppets: 2017–present: Second hiatus

 Two years after their last official release, Turner joined Miles Kane during a show at La Cigale in Paris, for a performance of the band's staple song, "Standing Next To Me".
 In September 2021, during an interview with Clash Magazine, Kane said a new a project could "probably be in about four years," adding, "I think there's a bit of a myth about it and I quite like that," in regards to the eight year wait between The Age of the Understatement and Everything You've Come to Expect.
 On 18 June 2023 Miles Kane joined Arctic Monkeys at their Emirates Stadium show, playing guitar on 505 before embarking on his own One Man Band tour.
-Kane supported Arctic Monkeys on their Ireland tour in October 2023.
+Kane supported Arctic Monkeys on their Ireland tour in October 2023, playing guitar on the song 505.

 Artistry

 The band at Catalyst Club, Santa Cruz, 2016.

 Influences

 The Last Shadow Puppets' musical style has been mainly described as Baroque pop, orchestral pop, and psychedelic pop, while also drawing heavily from vintage film scores, and post-punk.
 Turner and Kane have cited Scott Walker and David Bowie as main influences, with Turner saying, "[Bowie] is sort of in the DNA of every record, to some extent.
 He's been built-in for a long time".
-Other artists that served as inspiration for the band include, Ennio Morricone, Serge Gainsbourg, David Axelrod, Lee Hazlewood, Jaques Brel, Isaac Hayes and bands such as, The Style Council, The Electric Prunes, Sparks, Depeche Mode and The Fall.
+Other artists that served as inspiration for the band include, Ennio Morricone, Serge Gainsbourg, David Axelrod, Lee Hazlewood, Jaques Brel, Isaac Hayes and bands such as, the Style Council, the Electric Prunes, Sparks, Depeche Mode and the Fall.